tripal/tripal_doc/docs/dev_guide/module_dev/plugin_service.rst

 ------------------

-You can think of a plugin as defining a type of functionality (e.g. Field, Importer) that has or will have multiple implementations for which a single site may want to use.
+You can think of a plugin as defining a type of functionality (e.g. Field, Importer) that (a) has or will have multiple implementations and (b) a single site may want to use 1+ of these implementations.
 A plugin is a sort of template or description that can be used in multiple different situations, rather than explicitly coding a single field or a single importer that is only used in one situation.